 Italian Sausage Pasta Primavera

-- 4 to 6 cups of vegetables of choice (green beans, broccoli, peppers, carrots, etc.)
+- 4 to 6 cups total vegetables of choice, chopped and diced (green beans, broccoli, peppers, carrots, etc.)

 - Meanwhile, brown sausage in olive oil.
 Add garlic and onion and cook a few minutes.

-- Add other vegetables according to the amount of time needed to cook (green beans and carrots need more time than peppers and broccoli), sauteing with the meat for a few minutes each.
+- Add other vegetables according to the amount of time needed to cook (for example, green beans and carrots need more time than peppers and broccoli), sautéing with the meat for a few minutes each.
 If using dry herbs, add at this point.

-- Add the butter and whipping cream (start with 3/4 c. and add more if needed), and stir over medium-high heat for a few minutes.
+- Add the butter and whipping cream, and stir over medium-high heat for 2-3 minutes.

 - Add the fresh herbs, if using, and the 1/2 cup of Parmesan cheese.
-Continue to cook until the sauce thickens somewhat.
+Continue to cook until the sauce thickens somewhat, about 5 minutes

-- Mix the sauce with the pasta and top with more grated Parmesan cheese before serving.
+- Mix the sauce with the pasta (in either the pasta pot or vegetable sauce pot, depending which is bigger) and serving in the pot or transfer to a large bowl or platter.
+Top with more grated Parmesan cheese before serving.